iit-DLSLab/moe-rsl-rl/README.md

 ## Citing this work

-If you find the work useful, please consider citing one of our works:
+If you find the work useful, please consider citing:

 #### [Mixture-of-Experts RL for Fault-Tolerant Legged Locomotion (ArXiv)](https://arxiv.org/abs/2606.25965)